tremor-rs/tremor-www-docs/docs/workshop/examples/30_servers_lt_http/README.md

 ## Testing

-Assuming you have all the code from the [git repository](https://github.com/tremor-rs/tremor-www-docs/tree/main/docs/workshop/examples/30_servers_lt_http), run the following to start our server application:
+Assuming you have all the code from the [git repository](https://github.com/tremor-rs/tremor-www-docs/tree/main/docs/workshop/examples/30_servers_lt_http), run the following to start our application:

 ```sh
 docker-compose up